Favourokwara/Tack-Type/README.md

 # Built With

-I wanted it to simple thus i used easy to learn web technologies.
-Any one is free to play around with it and add their own fair to it.
+I wanted the code to be simple to edit and modify thus used the following web technologies:

 - Vanilla Javascript ES6
 - HTML